sergiofontes/fontes.cc/README.md

 Hi, I‘m Sérgio Fontes, a Brazilian digital designer.

-Feel free to check out this website's source and how I built it.
+This repository is the source of my portfolio.
+Feel free to check it out and learn how I built it.
 Drop me a line if you have any questions or suggestions.

 ### Setup